 Description

-Keeper's Lock is one of a series of five on the Trent and Mersey Canal at its junction with the Coventry Canal.
-The Trent and Mersey Canal was completed in 1777; the surveyor-general was James Brindley.
-Both bridge and canal are included for group value.
+Keeper's Lock is part of a series of five locks on the Trent and Mersey Canal at its junction with the Coventry Canal.
+The Trent and Mersey Canal was completed in 1777, with James Brindley as the surveyor-general.
+Both the bridge and the canal are noted for their group value.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.